 Currently, WDFW does not use formal estimates or indices of population size to monitor deer populations in District 3.
 Instead, trends in harvest, hunter success, and HPUE (harvest/hunter day) are used to monitor population status.
-WDFW recognizes the limitations of using harvest data to monitor trends in population size and are conducting periodic aerial sightability surveys to monitor deer populations that are independent of harvest data and exploring the use of integrated population models.
+WDFW recognizes the limitations of using harvest data to monitor trends in population size and are conducting annual road surveys to determine herd composition and periodic aerial sightability surveys to monitor deer populations that are independent of harvest data, in addition to exploring the use of integrated population models.

-All available harvest data indicates deer populations appear to be stable in both PMUs associated with District 3, although 2017 harvest numbers were down significantly following a hard winter.
+All available harvest data indicates deer populations are variable within a relatively narrow range in District 3.
+Although hunter numbers were down in 2019, overall success (25%) was similar to last year (26%) and not far below the 5-year average (27%).
 For more detailed information related to the status of mule deer and white-tailed deer in Washington, hunters should read the most recent version of the Game Status and Trend Report, which is available for download on the department's website.